 Join Naturalist Journeys for a stunning Manú National Park nature tour.
-Stretching across thousands of square miles on the eastern edge of the Andes of Peru, Manú National Park and the biosphere reserve that surround it encompass a continuous tract of pristine wilderness that preserves the entire spectrum of Andean slope ecosystems – from lowland Amazonian rainforest to high Andean puna grasslands.
-This stretch across so many altitudes and habitats lays claim to the most diverse fauna and flora of any park in the world: over 1,000 bird species, 160 mammal species, and 4,385 plant species have been recorded within the park's boundaries with more still being discovered.
-Due to its superb biodiversity and pristine natural habitats, UNESCO recognized it as a World Heritage Site in 1987.
+The largest rainforest reserve on Earth, Manú National Park covers 4.5 million pristine acres at the convergence of the Tropical Andes and the Amazon Basin in Southwestern Peru.
+Manú National Park and the biosphere reserve that surround it encompass a continuous tract of pristine wilderness that preserves the entire spectrum of Andean slope ecosystems – from lowland Amazonian rainforest to high Andean puna grasslands.
+This stretch across so many altitudes and habitats lays claim to the most diverse fauna and flora of any park in the world: More than 860 bird species, 160 mammal species, and 4,385 plant species have been recorded within the park's boundaries with more still being discovered.
+Due to its superb biodiversity and pristine natural habitats, UNESCO recognized it as a World Heritage Site in 1987 and ten years earlier named it one of the very first Biosphere Reserves.
 By following the very "birdy" Manú-Kosñipata Road and staying at lodges at different altitudinal zones, this Peru nature tour offers a rich transect of all the habitats present in the incredible Manú Biosphere Reserve.

 This Manú National Park tour begins in Lima, where nutrient-rich upwellings from the cold Humboldt Current provide nourishment for teeming seabird colonies that include boobies, cormorants, and penguins.
 After a short flight to Cuzco, we travel across natural high mountain grasslands and fields farmed for centuries in search of endemic birds such as Bearded Mountaineer and Creamy-crested Spinetail.
 Once we reach the crest of the Acjanaco Pass above treeline, the landscape tumbles down into progressively taller and wetter forest.
 Our first stop is Wayqechua Biological Station, where we explore misty elfin forests brimming with high elevation tanagers and hummingbirds.
 Then, we continue to Cock-of-the-Rock Lodge where lush cloud forest harbors exuberant leks of Andean Cock-of-the-rock, mixed flocks of technicolor tanagers such as Paradise, Saffron-crowned, and Beryl-spangled, and virtuoso songsters like Andean Solitaire and Chestnut-breasted Wren.
 At Villa Carmen Biological Station, we explore spiny Guadua bamboo and foothill rainforest for the iridescent Bluish-fronted Jacamar, adorable Black-backed Tody-Flycatcher, and skulking Manu Antbird.